Associated People Jeremy Miller

-Fellow Research Intern Tim Dubay and I have been working with Jeremy Miller this summer to expand the Wells Reserve’s ongoing larval fish (ichthyoplankton) project in the Webhannet estuary.
-The Wells Reserve has been monitoring larval fish since 2008 (see Fish larvae under the microscope) and I am excited to be a member of Team Larval Fish!
+Fellow Research Intern Tim Dubay and I have been working with Jeremy Miller this summer to expand the Wells Reserves ongoing larval fish project.
+We're "Team Larval Fish!"

 Assess occurrence of migratory fish species in Branch Brook to establish a baseline prior to anticipated restoration and improvement of an inoperable fish ladder.

-I cannot believe it’s been six months since I left the Wells Reserve at the end of my MCC term.
+I cannot believe its been six months since I left the Wells Reserve at the end of my MCC term.
 Last November, having spent the summer and fall gaining valuable field experience, I headed home to pursue my next career goal: admission to graduate school.
 It was a daunting but surprisingly natural transition, as my experiences at the Reserve prepared me well for this next phase.

 Determine the presence or absence of diadromous rainbow smelt and appropriate habitat within the restored area of Shoreys Brook